itProfi/javascript/javascript.md

 ```js
 console.sev(msg);
 ```
-Message is a string and sev is one of the following: 'debug', 'info', 'warn', 'error'.
+Message is a string and sev is one of the following: 'info', 'warn', 'error'.
 Default severity is ***'info'***

 ### exec - execute some OS command, like `cp file1 file2`